Greg4cr/defects4j/README.md

 Defects4J generates and executes tests in the timezone `America/Los_Angeles`.
 If you are using the bugs outside of the Defects4J framework, export the `TZ` environment variable accordingly.

+Multiple Defects4J projects require the environment variable `M2_HOME` to be set to the location of the Maven installation.
+On most Linux systems, the default installation location is `/usr/share/maven`.

 Getting started
 ----------------